 #4.
 Free Halloween Ghost Trail Knocknagoshel, Kerry

-Now in it’s 25th year and firmly established as Ireland’s premier outdoor Halloween festival, visitors to the Ghost Trail in Knocknagoshel on the night of Halloween can once again expect another chilling production.
-The one night only event takes place on October 28th from 6.30pm to 9.30pm
+Visitors to the Ghost Trail in Knocknagoshel on the night of Halloween can once again expect another chilling production.
+The one night only event takes place on October 27th 2019 from 6.30pm to 9.30pm.

 The Ghost Trail is organised by the Knocknagoshel Halloween Group which is a community-based non-profit organisation.
 All funding raised is distributed among the local participating community groups and charities.
 Since it began the Ghost Trail has raised over half a million for charities.
 Every year on average they collect €15,000.